brotkrueml/typo3-matomo-integration/Documentation/UseCases/Index.rst

                218: Jobs
                112: Videos
                # ... and possibly some more types
-         tags:
-            - name: event.listener
-              identifier: 'your-ext/addPageTypeToMatomoTracking'

 Some more ideas how to determine the page type:

 -  Set the Matomo page type dependent on the :ref:`TYPO3 page type
    <t3coreapi:page-types>`.
 -  Use a separate field in the page properties to select the Matomo page type.

 Colour scheme as custom dimension